Understanding the onset of surface degradation in LiNiO2 cathodes: Conclusions

 \section{Conclusions}

-In conclusion, we devised a first-principles methodology for the prediction of the surface reconstructions of intercalation electrodes during charge-discharge cycling and applied the method to the \ce{LiNiO2(001)} and \ce{LiNiO2(104)} surfaces.
+In conclusion, we devised a first-principles methodology for the prediction of the surface reconstructions of intercalation electrodes during charge-discharge cycling and applied the method to the \ce{LiNiO2(001)} and \ce{(104)} surfaces.
 Our calculations predict that both surfaces release oxygen gas during the first charge, so that the structure of the surfaces is permanently changed upon discharge.
 At the end of the first charge, both surfaces exhibit Ni atoms in tetrahedral sites that migrate to Li vacancies during discharge, leading to Li/Ni mixed discharged phases.
 This mechanism can be understood as an initial step in the formation of a spinel-like cation-mixed surface phase, which has previously been observed in experiments.
 We further found the $(001)$ surface to be significantly less stable during cycling than the $(104)$ surface because of a voltage-dependent preference for either Li or Ni termination.
-Such surface degradation can be prevented by reducing the upper voltage cutoff during gavanostatic charging, which is, however, temperature dependent.
+Based on these findings, we argue that oxygen release is aggravated in Ni-rich cathodes by the ability of Ni to be reduced below the 3+ valence state, the preference of \ce{Ni^{2+}} for lower (4-fold) coordination, and the mobility of the Ni atoms.
+While surface degradation can be prevented by reducing the (temperature-dependent) upper voltage cutoff during galvanostatic charging at the cost of usable capacity, we speculate that compositional changes (such as in NCA and NMC) destabilize the tetrahedral Ni at the end of charge.

 The present work is a first step towards understanding and preventing the initial stages of surface degradation in Ni-rich cathodes and can serve as a starting point for the computational design of modified compositions and coatings.
+Important next steps will be to investigate the impact of interactions between the electrolyte, coatings, and the cathode surface as well as kinetic limitations and the impact of the cycling rate.